 It’s also worth noting that the face of the SIM Max is 8% larger than that of the SIM; it’s clear that this driver has been designed to provide maximum forgiveness.

 It seems that TaylorMade has been doing some research in the cosmetics department and the performance optimization department.
 Though the looks of the SIM Max are somewhat related to those of the M models, they have received a bit of a makeover.

 The bottom of the head looks great, sure, but the top is where the real magic happens.
 The silver strip alongside the TaylorMade logo is an effective alignment tool, while the grey-tinged, chalky, chrome carbon fiber crown provides a sleek appearance.
 Perfect if you want to make your playing partners jealous.

 Read more: The in-depth review on the TaylorMade Sim 2 Driver

 If, after reading the TaylorMade SIM Max Driver Reviews, you think that this might not quite be the right driver for you, not to worry.
 Here are a few worthy alternatives which you could check out.

 Coming in at roughly the same price as the TaylorMade SIM Max, the Callaway Mavrik Max is another sterling exhibition in the blending of performance and forgiveness.
 With a low and deep CG, and a large, low-spin face, the draw-biased Max comes packed with forgiveness, helping you to consistently achieve those beautifully arced, drawing drives.

-Thanks to two movable weights, the Mavrik Max offers quite a bit more adjustability than the SIM Max.
-Callaway have also attempted to optimize aerodynamics with this driver, though they have taken a slightly different approach to TaylorMade.
+Thanks to two movable weights, the Mavrik Max offers much more adjustability than the SIM Max.
+Callaway has also attempted to optimize aerodynamics with this driver, though they have taken a slightly different approach to TaylorMade.
 The results, however, are reportedly quite similar.